joosthvanderlinden/joosthvanderlinden.github.io/about/index.md

 **Summary**

 I discovered my passion for data science by working as a data analyst for a Dutch railway company, analyzing sensor and contractor data, and as data scientist for Our Community, analyzing grant and donation data.
-I founded and co-organize the [Melbourne Datathon](http://www.datasciencemelbourne.com/datathon) which attracted 120 data enthusiasts in the first year and over 300 in the second year.
+I founded and co-organize the [Melbourne Datathon](http://www.datasciencemelbourne.com/datathon) which attracted 120 data enthusiasts in the first year, over 300 in the second year, and over 500 in our third and most recent edition.

 - Cum laude BSc and MSc in Applied Mathematics from The Delft University of Technology.
 - Currently working towards a PhD at The University of Melbourne, applying machine learning and complex networks to granular, porous media.